National Certified Peer Recovery Support Specialist (NCPRSS)

 Peer Recovery Support Specialists are individuals who are in recovery from substance use or co-occurring mental health disorders.
 Their life experiences and recovery allow them to provide recovery support in such way that others can benefit from their experiences.

-The purpose of the experiential-based Nationally Certified Peer Recovery Support Specialist Credential is to standardize the knowledge and competency of peer support to individuals with substance use and co-occurring mental health disorders.
+The purpose of the experiential-based National Certified Peer Recovery Support Specialist Credential is to standardize the knowledge and competency of peer support to individuals with substance use and co-occurring mental health disorders.

 The NAADAC/NCC AP Peer Recovery Support Specialist Code of Ethics outlines basic values and principles of peer recovery support practice.

 TEST-EXEMPTION OFFER - Open through December 31, 2018

 NCC AP is now accepting applications from qualified peer recovery support specialists for the NCPRSS national credential based on demonstrated competence, skills, training, and experience, without testing.
 This limited one-time offer is available until December 31, 2018.